Jimmy-YMJ/pvalidator/README.md

 ```
 Explaination:
 when a rule is applied to a field, the field's value will be passed as the first param, `success` and `failure` callbacks will be passed as the second and third params, anytime you want this field pass just call the `succsss` and vice versa.
-the `failure` callback accepts a string param whose ":field" will be replaced with the name(key) of the field when error message if produced.
+the `failure` callback accepts a string param whose ":field" will be replaced with the name(key) of the field when error message is produced.

 Email server side validation rule example(not rigorous):
 ```